Skip to Content

 While Rockford Mass Transit District stopped providing bus service to Belvedere in July, it still provides extensive service to Rockford proper.
 Speegle said that IDOT intends to work with RMTD on planning intermodal service coordination once the schedules and station locations are finalized.

 Speegle said that the stations would be spartan in design: a single platform with tactile edges and a bus-style shelter with seats.
 He said that each station would have bicycle parking, car parking, and passenger information displays.
-Information displays, which Metra has been gradually installing throughout the system, shows real-time arrival information, as well as public service announcements.
+The displays, which Metra has been gradually installing throughout the system, shows real-time arrival information, as well as public service announcements.

 The presentation boards mentioned that the downtown Elgin station would get improvements, but both Speegle and Metra spokesperson Michael Gillis said they couldn’t speak to what that would entail.